w3f/polkadot-wiki/docs/learn/learn-staking.md

 For Ledger users staking directly on Ledger Live, currently, there is no option to use separate stash and staking proxy accounts.

-Ledger devices are now supported in [SubWallet](https://www.subwallet.app/download.html) and [Talisman](https://talisman.xyz/) extension.
+Ledger devices are now supported in [PolkaGate](https://polkagate.xyz/), [SubWallet](https://www.subwallet.app/download.html) and
+[Talisman](https://talisman.xyz/) extension.
 Users can import their Ledger accounts in the extension and use them as a stash in staking.
-You can find more information about SubWallet, Talisman and other wallets that officially secured funding from the treasury [here](../general/wallets-and-extensions.md).
+You can find more information about, PolkaGate, SubWallet, Talisman and other wallets that officially secured funding from the treasury [here](../general/wallets-and-extensions.md).